 Disturbance Caused to the Wildlife:

 Each and every type of tourism interrupts the quiet and peaceful wildlife.
-Inspite of lots of promotion of eco-tourism, people do not care much about the inconvenience caused to the birds and animals due to their illogical demands, wishes and behavior.
+Despite lots of promotion of eco-tourism, people do not care much about the inconvenience caused to the birds and animals due to their illogical demands, wishes and behavior.
+Even if the tourist’s motto is ‘take nothing but pictures leave nothing but footprints’ but the manner in which all these are done is not only disturbing but threatening for the wildlife.
 They really do not try to become proper eco-tourists.
 It eventually imposes negative effects on the ecosystem and affects the ecological balance.

 Compromised land space: